Acamprosate for Alcohol Abuse: Does It Work?

 Intensive Outpatient Treatment

-IOPs offer participants the ability to continue their employment or academic obligations, receiving support and therapy as needed as they prepare to reenter society.
+IOPs offer clients the ability to continue their employment or academic obligations, receiving support and therapy as needed as they prepare to reenter society.
+This way, people can continue recovering from alcohol addiction without putting their daily lives on hold.
+During an intensive outpatient program, they can continue participating in intense therapeutic interventions like individual and group therapy, skill development, and medication management as necessary.

 Start Your Alcoholism Recovery Journey Today